bootlin/snagboot/README.md

 Requirements:

- * The libhidapi development headers.
-On Debian, you can install the `libhidapi-dev` package
+ * One of the libhidapi backends.
+On Debian, you can install the `libhidapi-hidraw0` package or the `libhidapi-libusb0` package
  * The ensurepip Python package.
 On Debian, you can install the python[your python version]-venv package